PCJohn/dip-spectral/README.md

 This will add different levels of noise to the images downsampled by the specified factors and save them in the data/ folder

+**Denoising Results**

-Run the following to denoise images with different architectures and reporoducing denoising results:
+Run the following to reporoduce denoising results with different architectures (Table 2 in the paper):

 1. DIP model (a convolutional encoder-decoder):